Arts, Communication Option, AA

 The Associate of Arts degree cultivates in students the habit of life-long learning through a diverse curriculum and teaches students to think critically and creatively about their perceptions of ideas, events and people.
 This degree is designed to position the student for successful employment, career advancement or more focused study in Communication at the baccalaureate level.

 There are many careers a student can pursue with an Associate of Arts degree.
-For additional information please visit the Bureau of Labor Statistics at www.bls.gov or visit the Career Center at the Student Union, room 211.
+For additional information please visit the Bureau of Labor Statistics at www.bls.gov or visit the UA Career Center.

 Bachelor Degree Program

-The following information has official approval of the Department of Applied General and Technical Studies and The College of Applied Science and Technology, but is intended only as a supplemental guide.
+The following information has official approval of the The Buchtel College of Arts & Sciences, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
 Students should refer to the Degree Progress Report (DPR) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.
 Transfer students should consult their Advisor to identify courses that are equivalent.